 The men and women LEO's still are

 desire to help.
-Maybe some input from those on the waterfront that
+Maybe some input from those on the waterfront

-enforce the rules is a step in the right direction.
+enforcement of the rules is a step in the right direction.

 Personally my "take" on the whole Boat Bums fiasco: